toddbranch/ECE382/notes/L3/index.md

 Let's try another two-operand instruction - `add.b #0xC7, r10` - from our disassembly, `c014:	7a 50 c7 00 	add.b	#199,	r10	;#0x00c7`.

-This addes the value 0xC7 to r10.
+This adds the value 0xC7 to r10.

 The first 4 bits are the opcode, which we'll look up - it's `0101`.
 Next, we need to indicate the source register.
 Since we're using an immediate, we'll look at the word following our instruction for our value - the location pointed to by the PC  - so the source is the PC `0000`.
 Next, we need to know the addressing mode of the destination.
 It's Register Direct - `0`, it only needs a single bit because there are only two ways the destination can be addressed.
 Next, we need to know if it's a byte or word instruction.
 It's a byte, so `1`.
 Finally, source addressing mode - we're referencing the value at the address pointed to by the PC, so register indirect - we also need to post-increment so it contains the next executable instruction.
 So register indirect with post-increment - `11`.
 The PC always increments by 2 when this is specified because the word size is 2 bytes.
 Finally, we need the destination register, r10 - `1010`.
 So our hand-assembled machine code instruction is `0101 0000 0111 1010` or `7a 50` in little-endian hex.